secretstartups/handbook/content/handbook/product/ux/product-design/_index.md

 ---
 title: "Product Design"
-description: "We support the business of GitLab by becoming experts in our stage group, educating ourselves about the entire product, and staying engaged with user and business goals"
+description: "We support the business of GitLab by becoming experts in our stage group, educating ourselves about the entire product, and staying engaged with user and business goals.
+We partner closely with our stable counterparts in Product Management and Development."
 ---

-## Product Design at GitLab

-We support the business of GitLab by becoming experts in our stage group, educating ourselves about the entire product, and staying engaged with user and business goals.
-We partner closely with our stable counterparts in Product Management and Development.

 ### Process and DRI